FrancisLab/hass-climate-scheduler/README.md

 ### Empty Profile as Override

-If you want an override where the scheduler does nothing and let's you manually setup the climate.
-You can either turn of the scheduler as a switch, or define an override profile which does nothing
+You can use an empty profile as a manual override.
+With an empty profile the scheduler won't make any changes to it's climate entities.
+Note that turning off the scheduler switch can also be used as an override.

 ```yaml
 - platform: climate_scheduler